 Many adults and children with eczema report feeling embarrassed and self-conscious about their skin.
-Receiving proper treatment and getting stress under control can help calm the skin condition.
+Rashes and scaly skin can damage self-esteem.
+Proper treatment and reduced stress can help to calm the skin condition.

 Discomfort Caused by Physical Activity

 Eczema can make exercise difficult to manage.
 This is because sweat can cause you to itch.
 Because of this, some people avoid the activities they enjoy when they have a flare-up.
 Dress in layers so you can cool down during exercise.
 Try to participate in activities that are in an indoor and air-conditioned setting, as this can reduce sweating.
 You may want to avoid intense physical activity during an eczema flare-up to reduce physical and mental discomfort.